Project and Cluster Management

 You will then be forwarded to the cluster page where you can view the cluster creation process:

-After all of the master components are ready, your cluster will create the configured number of worker nodes.
+After all of the control plane components are ready, your cluster will create the configured number of worker nodes.
 Fully created nodes will be marked with a green dot, pending ones with a yellow circle.
 Clicking on the download icon lets you download the kubeconfig to be able to use

 kubectl with your cluster.